SkylineCommunications/dataminer-docs-connectors/connector/doc/Amagi_Tellyo_Pro.md

 - **Users**: Displays a table listing all users of the organization.
 - **Channels**: Displays a table listing the available channels in the organization.
 The ID field can be used, for example, to manage recordings.
 - **Sources**: Displays a table listing all sources linked to the organization.
 - **Recordings**: Displays a table listing all recordings, linked to the channels and sources tables.
 A context menu is available with the following actions: add, edit, delete, start, and stop.

+> [!NOTE]
+> When scheduling a recording, ensure you schedule at least 10 minutes ahead to allow the recording infrastructure sufficient time to initialize.

+> [!IMPORTANT]
+> This DataMiner connector is designed to integrate with DataMiner SRM solutions, where a channel is treated as a resource for scheduling recordings.
+The recordings table maps the booking ID of the event that requested the recording.
+To facilitate easy updates to the stop recording time if the booking is extended, the DataMiner element will automatically detect changes in the linked bookings and request a stop time update to the Tellyo PRO platform.
+This can be monitored in the ***General > Debug*** subpage.